Real estate terms can feel like their own language: Check the DOM. That listing is BOM. Counter before signing the PSA.

 A Federal Housing Administration (FHA) loan is a mortgage insured by the federal government for low-to-moderate-income borrowers.
 The FHA ensures that if a borrower cannot pay the loan, the federal government will cover any losses the lender would have incurred.
-Popular among first-time buyers, FHA loans have a minimum 3.5% down payment for those with a credit score of at least 580.
+Popular among first-time buyers, FHA loans have a lower down payment requirements and higher credit score minimums.

 The FHA 203k rehab loan is often known as the “fixer-upper” or renovation loan.
 An FHA 203k loan allows homeowners to borrow money to use for both a property purchase and home renovation costs.
 Like an FHA loan, the FHA 203k rehab loan is insured by the federal government.
 This renovation loan is not intended to be used towards luxury improvements; it is to be used towards renovations such as energy upgrades or plumbing upgrades.